waggle-sensor/virtual-waggle/README.md

 ### Registration

-If you have a registration key, it should be placed in `private/register.pem`.
+If you have a registration key, it should be placed in `private/register.pem` and made sure it has permissions `0600`.

 If you do not have a registration key, registration will fall back to directly querying a cert server.
 This behavior is generally only intended for local development when running a beehive server and node test environment on the same machine.

 ### Running the Node Environment